Azumaya Objects in Triangulated Bicategories: Homotopical Brauer Groups

 When $k$ is a commutative ring spectrum Baker, Richter and Szymik have introduced and studied the notion of topological Azumaya $k$-algebra \cite{BRS10Brauer}.
 Their definition (the three conditions of \fref{prop:comparison-baker-richter} below) makes sense in any modern monoidal model category of spectra, and we show it is equivalent to the definition of Azumaya used here.
 Since the various modern categories of spectra are all strong monoidal Quillen equivalent \cite{SS03Equivalences}, the results of homotopical Brauer theory transfer between any of them.

-Recall that $\cell{\fl A}{k}{A^e}$ denotes $A$ regarded as a right-module over $A^e$, and ${_k}A_k = \fl{A}_k$ is the underlying $(k,k)$-module of $A$. \begin{prop} Let $k$ be a commutative ring spectrum such that $\sD_k$ has the structure of a closed autonomous monoidal bicategory.
-Let $A$ be a $k$-algebra, regarded as a left-module over $k$ and a right module over the enveloping algebra $A^e$.
+Recall that $\cell{\fl A}{k}{A^e}$ denotes $A$ regarded as a right module over $A^e$, and ${_k}A_k = \fl{A}_k$ is the underlying $(k,k)$-module of $A$. \begin{prop} Let $k$ be a commutative ring spectrum such that $\sD_k$ has the structure of a triangulated Eilenberg-Watts bicategory.
+Let $A$ be a $k$-algebra, regarded as a left module over $k$ and a right module over the enveloping algebra $A^e$.
 Then $A$ is an Azumaya object in $\sD_k$ if and only if the following conditions hold: \begin{enumerate} \item $A$ is dualizable in the homotopy category of $k$-modules. \item The map $A^e \to F_k(A,A)$ is a weak equivalence of bimodules over $A^e$. \item $A$ is faithful as a $k$-module. \end{enumerate} \end{prop} \begin{proof} Baker, Richter, and Szymik show that these conditions imply that $\fl A$ is central and separable over $k$ \cite[1.3, 1.4]{BRS10Brauer}.
 They are working with $S$-algebras, but those results apply equally well in any modern category of spectra.
 Now if $\fl{A}_k = \fl A \odot A_k$ is faithful, then $\fl A$ must be target-faithful (\fref{defn:odD}). \fref{rmk:faithfulness-cond} explains that under these circumstances target-faithfulness of $\fl A$ is equivalent to $A^e$ being strongly target-$\fl A$-local, and thus $A$ is Azumaya by \fref{thm:InvertibilityChar}.

-For the converse, we again refer to \fref{thm:InvertibilityChar}. \Fref{lem:duality-composition} shows that $\fl A$ being left dualizable implies $\fl{A}_k$ is left dualizable, and under these circumstances $k$ being strongly source-$\fl A$-local is equivalent to $\fl{A}$ being source-faithful (\fref{rmk:faithfulness-cond}).
+For the converse, we again refer to \fref{thm:InvertibilityChar}. \Fref{lem:duality-composition} shows that $\fl A$ being left-dualizable implies $\fl{A}_k$ is left-dualizable, and under these circumstances $k$ being strongly source-$\fl A$-local is equivalent to $\fl{A}$ being source-faithful (\fref{rmk:faithfulness-cond}).
 Since restriction of scalars along the unit map $k \to A^e$ is faithful, the composite $\fl{A}_k$ must also be faithful. \end{proof}

 One minor subtlety remains in the choice of equivalence relation with which we form a Brauer group.
 There are two standard choices, Eilenberg-Watts equivalence and Brauer equivalence.
 We finish by showing that the two resulting groups are isomorphic.
 This is a classical fact for discrete rings which holds for formal reasons. \begin{defn}[Brauer equivalence] Two $k$-algebras $A_1$ and $A_2$ are called (topological) Brauer equivalent if there are faithful, dualizable, cofibrant $k$-modules $M_1$ and $M_2$ such that